-- Ceramic stones; I would not advise a beginner to use these ones because they require care and experience to get the best results possible with them.
+- Ceramic stones; We would not advise a beginner to use these ones because they require care and experience to get the best results possible with them.

 - Diamond stones; they last a lifetime and are not expensive Some can be bought for around $15 and they get the blade real sharp.